Chorionic villus sampling

 We ring you with the results as soon as they become available and we also forward them to your doctor.

 Fast FISH results are usually available in 24-48 hours.
-The full karyotype takes 10-14 days.
-We ring you with both sets of results whether they are normal or not.
-If the results are not normal we will help you to decide what to do next, and who to contact.
+The full karyotype takes 10-14 days; microarrays take 5-10 days.
+We ring you with all of your results whether they are normal or not.
+If the results are not normal we will suggest that you come in and see one of the specialists, geneticists or genetic counselors.
+We can help you to understand what the results mean for the pregnancy and whether other tests are recommended.